Wednesday, October 31, 2018

 Writer Cherney Berg

 There was some intriguing talent behind this record, too.
-These two horror stories were written by Cherney Berg (1922-2003), son of radio and TV comedienne Molly Berg.
+Both of these horror stories were written by Cherney Berg (1922-2003), son of radio and TV comedienne Molly Berg.
 In the 1950s and 1960s, Cherney worked as a writer and producer on Molly's show, The Goldbergs, as well as The Molly Berg Show.
 But he got other writing work as well, including scripting a 1967 Troy Donahue vehicle called Come Spy With Me.
 He was also a story editor on the 1966 animated King Kong series from Rankin-Bass and adapted The Nutcracker into an ice show starring Dorothy Hamill for a 1983 TV special.
 Cherney also worked on spoken word albums for children, including Scary Spooky Stories (1973) and Great Ghost Stories (1973).
 In 1963, the same year as this album, Cherney also authored A Hideous History of Weapons, a mass market paperback from Collier.

 Meanwhile, the voices on the album were provided by actor and comedian Gabriel Dell (1919-1988).
 As a young man, Gabe had been a member of the wisecracking screen troupe variously known as the Dead End Kids, the Bowery Boys, and the East Side Kids.
 In fact, I've reviewed some of his ESK films, including Smart Alecks (1942), Million Dollar Kid (1944), and Mr. Wise Guy (1942).
 After aging out of that gig circa 1950, Gabe Dell kept working fairly regularly in TV and film until the early 1980s, including a role in the dreadful When the Girls Take Over (1962).
 To be fair, I should say Gabe was also in the 1974 disaster movie Earthquake and guested on shows like I Dream of Jeannie, The Fugitive, Ben Casey, McCloud, Sanford & Son, and more.
 He has all sorts of bizarre credits to his name, including playing Mordu in the two-part Legends of the Superheroes (1979) and voicing Boba Fett in The Star Wars Holiday Special (1978).